Training - Financial Conflict of Interest on Sponsored Projects

-New CITI users (those who have never taken the CITI research training modules in Human Subjects or Responsible Conduct) should click on the "Register" button under the "Create an Account" section to initiate the registration process (Figure 1).
+New CITI users (those who have never taken the CITI research training modules in Human Subjects or Responsible Conduct in Research) should click on the "Register" button under the "Create an Account" section to initiate the registration process (Figure 1).
 Existing users, log in to CITI and choose from the list of available course the Conflict of Interest Mini Course.

 The following registration screen will appear.
-Select "University of Massachusetts Worcester" into the "Search for organization: Enter full or partial name" search field (circled in Figure 2) and click "Continue to Step 2".
+Begin typing "University of Massachusetts Worcester" into the "Search for organization: Enter full or partial name" search field (circled in Figure 2) and click "Continue to Step 2".

-Follow the remaining information to complete your registration.
+Fill in the remaining information shown in Figure 3.
 Please use your umassmed e-mail address as your user name and the "preferred" e-mail address when registering (you can provide an non-umassmed e-mail address as your secondary e-mail).
-Once you have successfully created your account and logged in, the following screen will appear.
-Please fill in the requested information and click "Submit".
-You will then see the screen shown in Figure 3; please fill in the information required, as indicated by red asterisks.
+Once completed, click "Continue to Step 3"

 Verification of FCOI Training